 History of Bethlehem Lutheran

-It was the vision of Rev. William B. Claney, Sr., pastor of Emmanuel Lutheran Church Etna, that a new church was needed for his people in the Undercliff Area.
-On June 24, 1930, the synodical Board of Home Missions of the Pittsburgh Synod of the Evangelical Lutheran Church instructed Missionary Superintendent the Rev. John J. Myers to lease a lot at 900 Mt.
-Royal Boulevard from Mrs. Louisa Braun for the nominal sum of $1 per year.
-Ms. Braun became one of the early members and later gifted this lot to the church.*
+It was the vision of Rev. William B. Claney, Sr., pastor of Emmanuel Lutheran Church Etna, that a new church was needed for people in the Undercliff area.
+As he made calls to parishioners up the hill above Etna, it was evident that a mission church was needed in what is now the southern section of Glenshaw.
+He encouraged a group of twelve pastors plus his seminary student son to canvas the area and survey the community's interest.
+With reports of 252 families affirming, the synodical Board of Home Missions of the Pittsburgh Synod of the Evangelical Lutheran Church instructed Missionary Superintendent the Rev. John J. Myers to proceed.
+A 100' x 200' lot at 900 Mt.
+Royal Boulevard was leased from Mrs. Louisa Braun for the nominal sum of $1 per year.
+Ms. Braun became one of the early members and later gifted this lot to the church.

 The Church's One Foundation